IObundle/iob-eth/README.md

 - Running raw sockets requires elevated privileges.
 This is solved by configuring a dedicated python3 virtual environment where the interpreter has raw socket capabilities.
+Alternatively you can use the python wrapper mentioned in the [python wrapper section](#python-wrapper-with-cap_net_raw).
 ### No data transferred between the Host Machine and FPGA Board:
 - Make sure that the interface is configured with `speed = 100Mb/s` and `duplex = full`
   - check interface status with: `ethtool $RMAC_INTERFACE`